MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-messages.md

 ### Passing optional parameters with a request

 There are several optional parameters you can pass to apply special behaviors to messages.
-When using these optional parameters, can't use the IOrganizationService methods.
+You can't use the [IOrganizationService](xref:Microsoft.Xrm.Sdk.IOrganizationService) methods when you use optional parameters.
 You must use the SDK Request classes or the <xref:Microsoft.Xrm.Sdk.OrganizationRequest> class.

 More information: [Use optional parameters](../optional-parameters.md)